Adhish-ece/temperature-monitoring-using-raspberry-pi-128-64-oled-and-dth11-sensor/README.md

 # Navigate to: Interface Options > I2C > Enable
 ```

-## 🧾 How to Run
+## ▶️ How to Run

-1. Connect the DHT11 sensor to GPIO4.
-2. Connect the OLED screen to the I2C pins (SCL to GPIO3, SDA to GPIO2).
-3. Save the script as `temperature_display.py`.
-4. Run the script:
+Execute the script:

 ```
-python3 temperature_display.py
+python3 display.py
 ```

 ## 🖼️ Output Example